CedricVanhaverbeke/frontend-recruitment/README.md

 - Write pure html instead of jsx
 - forget to wrap an input field in a form
 - Add an onclick function on a submit button in a form
+- Write a component that basically uses two of the same styled buttons.
+Test if they see that this should be one component